JakeI158/GDAPC_CaseStudy_CyclisticBikes/R_Documentation.md

 # R (RStudio) Analysis and Visualizations Documentation
-*Note: a .RMD file will be uploaded to the project to showcase the visualizations created below*
+*Note: a file will be uploaded to the project to showcase the outputs of the code below*

 Loading the necessary packages
 ```R